With these tips, you’re bound to find the perfect piece.

-I scan the racks looking for interesting colors, or prints or anything that catches my eye.
-I do the same thing for skirts and blazers, only looking at interesting prints, colors or textures.
+I scan the racks looking for interesting colors, prints, or anything that catches my eye.
+I do the same thing for skirts and blazers, only looking at interesting prints, colors, or textures.
 I only scan.
 If nothing jumps out at me I move on.
 I do thoroughly look through the dresses because you never know where a jumpsuit could be hiding (I’m a bit of a jumpsuit addict) then I hit the jewelry, and I'm DONE!

 Having a strategy is key, especially if you are new to thrifting; without one, your trip could seem overwhelming at first.
 Don’t go in with a specific item in mind.
-You may not find that right away on your first visit; but you may on visit.
+You may not find that right away on your first visit, but you may find it on your next visit.
 You have to be patient when you are looking for specific items!
-I wanted a purple blazer and looked for two years before I found one that met my needs for size, color, shape and so forth.
+I wanted a purple blazer and looked for two years before I found one that met my needs for size, color, shape, and so forth.

 I can speak from experience on this next tip.
 Examine your pieces THOROUGHLY before you pay for them.
 Check the buttons, check all the seams: shoulders, backs, bust, hips, side seams and so on.
 I once purchased a piece with a hole in the shoulder that could not be repaired; I was crushed when I noticed it.
 So, again, into the trash it went.
 Ensure that beads or sequins are intact.
 Really look at the area behind the zipper, neckline and the under arms.
 Beaded and sequined items tend to be priced higher as well, so spend the extra time inspecting them.